wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Create and map users in the Wazuh app for Splunk
+   :description: Create and map users in a Wazuh with Splunk installation.

 Create and map internal users (RBAC)
 ====================================